-- 1) The Dean of the College of Dentistry shall have overall responsibility and authority for the management, planning, and operations of the Group.
-The Dean may delegate any responsibilities and authority for managing, planning, or operating the practice. - 2) The governance of the Group applies to the entire range of dental disciplines and dental specialties, and other patient care services.
-The unique characteristics of these disciplines, specialties and patient care services should be recognized in the governance and operation of the Group. - 3) The Group and its Participants shall comply with all University, Health Sciences, and College of Dentistry policies and procedures, including those dealing with management and financial accountability. - 4) The governance structure of the Group shall be as delineated in Section VI, The College of Dentistry Faculty Practice Advisory Council.
+- The Dean of the College of Dentistry shall have overall responsibility and authority for the management, planning, and operations of the Group.
+The Dean may delegate any responsibilities for managing, planning, or operating the practice. - 2) The governance of the Group applies to the entire range of dental disciplines and specialties within the College.
+The unique characteristics of these disciplines and specialties should be recognized in the governance and operation of the Group. - 3) The Group and its Participants shall comply with all University, Health Sciences Center, and College of Dentistry policies and procedures, including those dealing with management and financial accountability. - 4) The governance structure of OU Dentistry shall be as delineated in Section VI, The Advisory Council.

 VI.
-The College of Dentistry Faculty Practice Advisory Council
+The OU Dentistry Advisory Council

-- 1) The College of Dentistry Faculty Practice Advisory Council shall represent all Participants of the Group.
-The Council is advisory to the Dean. - 2) Functions and Responsibilities: - (a) Develop operational policies and procedures for the Group. - (b) Maintain a Professional Practice Plan for distribution of clinical revenues to Participants. - (c) Review and recommend approval of the annual College of Dentistry Faculty Practice budget. - (d) Review and recommend for approval any capital expenditures that exceed limits established by the Dean. - (e) Oversee the operations of the Group and recommend corrective actions for identified deficiencies. - (f) Ensure the Group operates as an integrated multi-disciplinary dental group practice. - (g) Review operational, financial, and other management reports necessary to facilitate the efficient administration and operation of the Group and to satisfy audit requirements. - (h) Establish guidelines for executing group clinical services contracts and service agreements, consistent with University policy. - Create such ad hoc committees and task forces as are required to conduct the business of the College of Dentistry Faculty Practice in an efficient and effective manner. - (j) Establish programs for quality improvement, quality assurance, compliance, marketing, risk management, and other areas, as deemed necessary, in collaboration with central campus offices. - 3) The College of Dentistry Faculty Practice Advisory Council shall be composed of:
+- 1) The OU Dentistry Advisory Council shall represent all Participants of the Group.
+The Council is advisory to the Dean. - 2) Functions and Responsibilities: - (a) Develop operational policies and procedures for OU Dentistry - (b) Develop a compensation plan for distribution of clinical revenues to Participants - (c) Review and recommend approval of the annual OU Dentistry budget - (d) Review and recommend for approval any capital expenditures that exceed limits established by the Associate Dean for Finance - (e) Oversee the operations of OU Dentistry and recommend corrective actions for identified deficiencies - (f) Ensure the Group operates as an integrated multi-disciplinary dental group practice - (g) Request and review operational, financial, and other management reports necessary to facilitate the efficient administration and operation of the Group and to satisfy audit requirements - (h) Establish guidelines for executing group clinical services contracts and service agreements - Create such standing and ad hoc Councils as are required to conduct the business of OU Dentistry in an efficient and effective manner - (j) Establish programs for quality improvement, quality assurance, compliance, marketing, risk management, and other areas, as deemed necessary - k) Conduct OU Dentistry strategic planning sessions at least every three years - 3) The Advisory Council shall be composed of: